chrisdolan/pcgen-drools/README.md

 Synopsis
 --------

+This code is an experimental reimplementation of the PCGen backend using Drools.

+PCGen is a Java desktop application that aids in creation of role-playing characters for many different gaming systems, including Dungeons & Dragons and Pathfinder.

 Drools is a high-performance, generic *knowledge engine* with a concise syntax for defining rules.
 A knowledge engine is a collection of rules and facts that can infer downstream facts with minimal effort.

 This project takes advantage of Drools' stateful mode, where one add and remove facts from the knowledge base, and see what changes.
 For example, add a level of Monk and see how the Armor Class changes, or add the Shaken condition and see how attack bonuses change.
 We just need to make a bunch of if/then rules and Drools takes care of *how* to propagate the facts.